 There are three pillars to maintaining physical health: diet; exercise; sleep.
-Of the three, sleep is the neglected stepchild who’s kept in the basement out of most discussions about health.
+Of the three, sleep is the most neglected.

 Every night, one-third of the adults in the United States don’t get enough sleep.
 If the consequences were felt immediately — like a lack of water, oxygen, or food — this would be a crisis on the top of everyone’s list.

 It’s not, so it isn’t.